- Written by Dr.Mehmet Demircioglu

 These questions are not aggressive.
 They are normal.
 A careful clinic will be able to answer them clearly.
 If the answer becomes emotional, vague, or sales focused, that is a signal to pause.

-Patients should be careful with guarantees.
+Be careful with guarantees.
 A clinic may use a treatment package to make the result sound safer than surgery can be.
 Wording matters.
-That same limit applies to hair transplant guarantee can be trusted.
+That same limit applies when you are judging whether a hair transplant guarantee can be trusted.

-The same principle applies to hair mills and high-pressure clinics.
+The same principle applies to hair mills and high pressure clinics.
 When a clinic sells urgency, upgrades, and unrealistic certainty, the patient may be buying reassurance rather than a real medical plan.
-I warn patients about the red flags of Turkish hair mills for this reason.
+This is also where the red flags of Turkish hair mills become important.

 Treatment planning should make you clearer, not more pressured.